markterweele/windows-itpro-docs/windows/client-management/manage-click-to-do.md

   - 8 logical processors
   - 256 GB storage capacity

+To display the Click to Do entry point from Snipping Tool, Snipping Tool version 11.2411.20.0, or later is required.

 The more intelligent text actions are available only on Snapdragon-powered Copilot+ PCs today when your language is set to English with support for AMD and Intel-powered Copilot+ PCs coming soon.